What is anxiety?

 What I find even scarier, is that a very sad 10 percent of young children are meeting the daily recommendation! and when it came to the teenagers, this figure dropped to just 4 percent!
 This is worrying as rates of teenage depression, anxiety and sadly suicide have been rising over the last decade and significantly worse since Covid-19 pandemic and lockdown.

-The problem I identified with all of this data was in telling people how to include enough fibre and what the RDI of 30g should actually look like on the plate, hence my very simple to use infographic GG point system poster.
+The problem I identified with all of this data was in telling people how to include enough fibre and what the recommended daily intake of 30g fibre should actually look like on the plate, hence my very simple to use infographic GG point system poster.
 You could have a go at introducing more fibre by simply following my GG point system, count the points aiming for 30 points per day = approx. 30g fibre per day.
 If you aren’t used to including high fibre foods, always start increasing the fibre slowly and building up over time.
 Increasing fibre can create changes in bowel regularity so it is always important to make sure you are drinking enough water to keep the fibre moving through the bowel.

 Try a change of diet today and supercharge your gut microbiome to start transmitting positive, happy messages from gut and brain.
 Your gut bugs may just thank you in the very best way by putting a smile on your face.

 Your diet, lifestyle, environment and history all play a part in creating the unique person that you are, therefore a unique approach with a personalised nutrition plan so that all of these factors can be taken into consideration is the quickest route to improving your gut health and supporting your mental health.
-I have included a stool test within this package to help us uncover if there is any imbalance, infection or insufficiency within your Gastro-intestinal tract.
-The stool test helps us get ahead much quicker and is a fantastic tool to support your progress whilst we work together to transform your gut.

 Contact me to see how I can help you